Empowering Growth: Sensory Processing Disorder Occupational Therapy

 • Difficulty self-regulating emotions and behaviors in response to sensory input.

-• Social and Behavioral Impacts: Sensory issues may contribute to challenges in social interactions, attention, and behavior.
+• Social and Behavioral Impacts: Sensory complications may contribute to challenges in social interactions, attention, and behavior.

 What Causes Childhood Sensory Disorders?

-The exact causes of sensory disorder are not yet fully understood, and it likely involves a combination of genetic, neurological, and environmental factors.
-Here are some potential causes of sensory processing disorder:
+The exact causes of sensory disorders are not yet fully understood, and they likely involve a combination of genetic, neurological, and environmental factors.
+Here are some potential causes of SPD:

 • Neurological Factors: Differences in the way the brain processes and interprets sensory information may contribute to SPD.
 Structural or functional abnormalities in the central nervous system could play a role.